Draft — not yet published.

 What is there?
 What may be known, and how?
 What ought to govern action and judgment?

-I. The triad in general philosophy
+The triad in general philosophy

 Moral philosophy concerns value and obligation.
 It asks what ought to be done, what counts as harm, what is permitted or forbidden, what is worthy of protection, and what responsibilities arise when judgment becomes consequential.
-Moral is therefore the order of what ought to govern action and judgment.

 These are the general meanings.
 But in this canon, they matter not as abstractions alone.
 They matter as first principles of systems of thought.